Ordering Procedures for Supplies and Services Not Requiring a Statement of Work (SOW)

 The foregoing table summarizes the requirements of FAR 8.405-1.
-These requirements are consistent with the requirements of DFARS 208.405-70, which apply to orders for supplies or services exceeding the simplified acquisition threshold issued by DoD offices, and non DoD activities placing orders on behalf of DoD.
+These requirements are consistent with the requirements of DFARS 208.405-70, which apply to orders for supplies or services exceeding the simplified acquisition threshold issued by Department of Defense (DoD) offices, and non-DoD activities placing orders on behalf of DoD.

 A helpful checklist [Word, 603K] assists ordering activities in managing Schedule orders successfully from the initial planning process, and the decision to use GSA Schedules through performance management.
-Refer to “Checklist A” for orders not requiring an SOW.
+Refer to “Checklist A” for orders not requiring a Statement of Work.
 Note that each ordering activity may have supplementary ordering guidelines and requirements to be followed when placing a Schedules order.

 At a minimum, the ordering activity must document: